Kailash Kher: Kailasa

-He performed for the Southeast Asian diaspora and for international audiences at festivals and venues such as GlobalFest at New York’s Webster Hall, the Kennedy Center (Washington, D.C.), Stern Grove Festival (San Francisco), Celebrate Brooklyn, the Santa Monica Pier Festival (Los Angeles), Fillmore Center (San Francisco), the Hollywood Bowl (Los Angeles), Hammersmith Apollo (London), Symphony Hall (Birmingham), and Massey Hall (Toronto).
+He performed for the Southeast Asian diaspora and for international audiences at festivals and venues such as GlobalFest at New York's Webster Hall, the Kennedy Center (Washington, D.C.), Stern Grove Festival (San Francisco), Celebrate Brooklyn, the Santa Monica Pier Festival (Los Angeles), Fillmore Center (San Francisco), the Hollywood Bowl (Los Angeles), Hammersmith Apollo (London), Symphony Hall (Birmingham), and Massey Hall (Toronto).

-In 2007, he joined a North American concert tour titled “The Incredibles,” alongside Asha Bhosle, Sonu Nigam, and Kunal Ganjawala.
+In 2007, he joined a North American concert tour titled "The Incredibles," alongside Asha Bhosle, Sonu Nigam, and Kunal Ganjawala.
 In March 2011, Kailasa performed at the Kennedy Center in Washington, D.C., as part of the Maximum India festival.
 Kher also performed at the closing ceremony of the 2010 Commonwealth Games in Delhi.

-In 2012, as part of Kailasa’s third Nepal tour, Kher performed in Dhaka (Bangladesh), Nairobi (Kenya), Zimbabwe, Congo, Karachi (Pakistan), and Muscat (Oman).
+In 2012, as part of Kailasa's third Nepal tour, Kher performed in Dhaka (Bangladesh), Nairobi (Kenya), Zimbabwe, Congo, Karachi (Pakistan), and Muscat (Oman).

+In 2024, he sang for the stage production Humare Ram.
+It was produced by Rahul Bhuchar.

+In 2026, he sang at the innings break of the 2026 Indian Premier League final.

 Television and reality shows

 Kher has appeared in various television shows, including Wind of Change (Bangladesh) (Gaan Bangla), Sa Re Ga Ma Pa Li'l Champs (Zee TV), Mission Ustaad (9X), Indian Idol 4 (Sony), IPL Rockstar (Colors), and Rock On (MTV).
 In 2009, he appeared as a judge on Indian Idol 4 alongside Javed Akhtar, Sonali Bendre, and Anu Malik.

-In 2013, he collaborated with singer Shreya Ghoshal for the first time on a campaign titled “Project Resound: Upgrade Your Ears,” for which he wrote and composed the song “Naina Chaar” and invited Ghoshal to sing.
+In 2013, he collaborated with singer Shreya Ghoshal for the first time on a campaign titled "Project Resound: Upgrade Your Ears," for which he wrote and composed the song "Naina Chaar" and invited Ghoshal to sing.
 The online initiative by Sony Music India promoted listening awareness and also marketed Sony headphones.

 On 15 March 2014, he appeared on the celebrity talk show Comedy Nights with Kapil during Holi celebrations.

+Since 2014, he has promoted Indian folk culture through the Kailash Kher Academy (KKALA) and the reality series Bharat Ka Amrit Kalash, showcasing traditional music from across India.